 Over the last few years, most insurance carriers have demonstrated remarkable flexibility and resilience in overcoming a host of obstacles, especially the impact of the pandemic and the economic fallout from the Russia-Ukraine conflict.
 Systems and capabilities were improved, while agile talent and technology strategies paid off.
 But is the industry ready for emerging challenges heading into 2023 (and beyond)?
-The road ahead is dotted with multiple hurdles—rising inflation, interest rates, and loss costs; the looming threats of recession, climate change, and geopolitical upheaval; and competition from InsurTechs and even noninsurance entities such as e-tailers and manufacturers, to name a few.
+The road ahead is dotted with multiple hurdles—rising inflation, interest rates and loss costs; the looming threats of recession, climate change and geopolitical upheaval; and competition from InsurTechs and even noninsurance entities such as e-tailers and manufacturers, to name a few.
 This is no time for carriers to be satisfied with the adaptations they’ve had to make.

 Instead, they should be building upon the momentum they’ve achieved to maintain an ongoing culture of innovation while making customer-centricity the focal point of the industry’s standard operating model.
-Our research suggests that they should start shifting their focus from basic operational transformation—such as transitioning to cloud—to fully realizing the value and benefits of infrastructure and technological upgrades; move from responding to the requirements of regulators and other industry overseers to more proactively anticipating and fulfilling distributor and policyholder expectations; and broaden their historical focus from risk and cost reduction to prioritize greater levels of experimentation and risk-taking that drives ongoing innovation, competitive differentiation, and profitable growth.
+Our research suggests that they should start shifting their focus from basic operational transformation—such as transitioning to cloud—to fully realising the value and benefits of infrastructure and technological upgrades; move from responding to the requirements of regulators and other industry overseers to more proactively anticipating and fulfilling distributor and policyholder expectations; and broaden their historical focus from risk and cost reduction to prioritise greater levels of experimentation and risk-taking that drives ongoing innovation, competitive differentiation and profitable growth.

 Here are some of the key findings from Deloitte’s 2023 insurance industry outlook: